RBC Heritage: a hole-by-hole guide to Harbour Town Golf Links

 This doughnut-shaped bunker complicates second shots at Harbour Town's par-5 5th hole.

 This three-shotter heads hard left about 295 yards from the tournament tee.
-The green complex, moved by Dye in 1999 to its current spot, rises up slightly above its surroundings.
+The green complex, moved by Dye in 1999 to its current spot, rises above its surroundings, a Lowcountry Volcano.
 In many cases, playing from the flat-bottomed left greenside bunker can be preferable to pitching from the closely-mown grassy low area to the right.
 Sometimes a bailout isn't really a bailout.

 Hole No. 6 - Par 4, 419 yards